thimotyb/praetorian/README.md

     3. Trigger: **Daily** at your preferred time.
     4. Action: **Start a program** with:
         - Program/script: `C:\Windows\System32\wsl.exe`
-        - Arguments: `-d Ubuntu /bin/bash -c "/mnt/c/Users/thimo/Dropbox/alberi_don_sturzo/Praetorian/run-praetorian.sh"`
+        - Arguments: `-d Ubuntu-20.04 /bin/bash -c "/mnt/c/Users/thimo/Dropbox/alberi_don_sturzo/Praetorian/run-praetorian.sh"`
-            - Adjust the distribution name (`Ubuntu`) and path if yours differ.
+            - Replace `Ubuntu-20.04` with the name returned by `wsl -l -q` on your machine, if different.
     5. Save the task.
 Windows will launch WSL, execute the wrapper, and append output to `praetorian.log`.

 ## 4. Running in Docker